Monodromy and vanishing cycles for complete intersection curves: Introduction

 \para{Organization} The technical core of paper is divided into two parts.
 The first, occupying \Cref{section:rspin,section:simplebraids,section:genspinmcg}, is concerned with group theory (of the (framed or $r$-spin) mapping class group and various subgroups), and the second, from \Cref{section:topologyCI,section:exhibitsimplebraids,section:tacnode,section:basecase,section:inductionstep}, with the topology of families of complete intersection curves.
 The brief \Cref{section:numerology} recalls some basic facts of algebraic geometry used throughout.

-Within the first part, \Cref{section:rspin} recalls the various points of view on $r$-spin structures and framings on surfaces, and the associated subgroups of the mapping class group. \Cref{section:simplebraids} establishes a technical result, giving a generating set for the ``simple braid group'', a subgroup of the mapping class group of a surface with punctures. \Cref{section:genspinmcg} treats the subject of generating sets for $r$-spin mapping class groups.
+Within the first part, \Cref{section:rspin} recalls the various points of view on $r$-spin structures and framings on surfaces, and the associated subgroups of the mapping class group. \Cref{section:simplebraids} establishes a technical result, giving a generating set for the ``simple braid group''.
+This is a subgroup of the braid group of $E$ previously studied by Dolgachev-Libgober \cite{DolgLib}, Shimada \cite{shimada}, Walker \cite{walker}, and Qiu-Zhou \cite{QZ}.
+Finite presentations for the simple braid group were obtained by Shimada \cite{shimadapres} and Qiu-Zhou \cite{QZ}.
+These make use of specific generating sets, whereas for our purposes we require more flexibility, and so we give a separate argument. \Cref{section:genspinmcg} treats the subject of generating sets for $r$-spin mapping class groups.
 Following the work of \cite{saltertoric,strata2,strata3}, there is a completely satisfactory theory so long as the genus of the surface is at least five.
 However, our arguments will require us to go past this threshold; in \Cref{section:genspinmcg} we establish the rather bespoke results needed to deal with this.

 The second part begins in \Cref{section:topologyCI} with some general discussion of the topology of a complete intersection curve near the reducible locus (the decomposition $E = \tilde C \cup \tilde D$ discussed above), as well as some other generalities.
-In \Cref{section:exhibitsimplebraids}, we show that the monodromy contains the ``simple braid group'' studied in \Cref{section:simplebraids}; ultimately this is a technical step that will allow us to lift vanishing cycles from $C$ up to $\tilde C \subset E$.
+In \Cref{section:exhibitsimplebraids}, we show that the monodromy contains the simple braid group studied in \Cref{section:simplebraids}; ultimately this is a technical step that will allow us to lift vanishing cycles from $C$ up to $\tilde C \subset E$.
 In \Cref{section:tacnode}, we study the vanishing cycles associated to tacnodal degenerations; this will be a crucial technical tool in the inductive step. \Cref{section:basecase} establishes the base cases, carrying out the monodromy calculations for the cases $r(\bd) \le 1$ where the $r$-spin condition is vacuous; this is essentially classical.
 Finally, the inductive step of the argument is carried out in \Cref{section:inductionstep}.

 \para{Acknowledgements} The first author would like to thank Madhav Nori for bringing this question to his attention.
 The first author would also like to thank Aaron Calderon for many helpful discussions.
 The second author acknowledges support from the National Science Foundation, grant no. DMS-2338485.
+Both authors gratefully acknowledge the efforts of an anonymous referee whose close reading led to numerous improvements.